Harvard Deferred Acceptance Rate

 Young man looking away while in front of her laptop.

-In addition to that, it is anticipated that you will submit your Midyear School Report no later than the 1st of February.
+In addition to that, it is anticipated that you will submit your Midyear School Report until February.

-If you applied to an Ivy League school and were told you would not be accepted, you may feel disheartened, disappointed, or even frustrated.
+If you apply to an Ivy League school and are told you will not be accepted, you may feel disappointed or even frustrated.
 You are in a state of limbo, and you may be wondering what options are open to you in this situation.

 It’s possible that you’re curious about whether or not there’s anything you can do to improve your chances of being accepted the second time around.
-After you have been deferred, there are a lot of things you can do to improve your chances despite the unspecified Harvard deferred acceptance rate.
+After you have been deferred, there are a lot of things you can do to improve your chances of getting into the Harvard deferred acceptance rate.

 Narrow your attention to just one school.